waigo/waigo/README.md

 You may use any logging library you wish.
 The `app.config.logging` configuration object both specifies the name of a logger (to be loaded from the `support/logging` path) and configuration to pass to that logger.

-## Error handling
+# Errors

 The `support/middleware/errorHandler` middleware is responsible for handling all errors which get thrown during the request handling process.
 Errors get logged through the default logger as well as getting sent back to the client which made the original request.

 It is highly recommended that your define and use your own error classes rather than use the built-in `Error` class.
-The `support/errors` module provides functionality to do this - your new error class will inherit from `RuntimeError` which in turn inherits from `Error`. `RuntimeError` allows one to set a HTTP status code along with the error message.
+The `support/errors` module provides functionality to do this - your new error class will inherit from `RuntimeError` which in turn inherits from `Error`. `RuntimeError` allows you to set a HTTP status code along with the error message.
 This status code is used by the error handling middleware.
 For example:

 ```javascript
 var waigo = require('waigo'),